 The good news is that Christ frees us from the need to obnoxiously focus on our goodness, our commitment, and our correctness… Jesus invited us to a dance… — Steve Brown

 There’s white space in Paul’s letter to the Galatians, where we can get stuck.

 Not even those who are circumcised keep the law, yet they want you to be circumcised that they may boast about your circumcision in the flesh.
 May I never boast except in the cross of our Lord Jesus Christ, through which the world has been crucified to me, and I to the world.
 (Galatians 6:13-14, emphasis mine)

 Look at the little section in bold in that verse.
-Look right after the period and before the M. See that speck of white on the screen?
+Look right after the period and before the M. See that speck of white on the page?
 That’s our white space.
 Before this white space, Paul speaks of marching.
 After, Paul speaks of dancing.

-So the question is: Are you living pre, post, or mid white space?
+So the question is: Are you living pre-, post-, or mid-white space?

 - Marchers boast of their own strength and external appearances.

 - Dancers boast in the strength of the cross.